Written Statement under CPC

 Order VIII Rule 3A

 If the defendant is accepting any fact, he can provide the general answer but if he is denying any fact then he must have given the reason behind that why he is denying the particular fact.
-This rule also deals in case if the defendant challenges the jurisdiction of the court for that lawsuit.
+This rule also deals with cases in which the defendant challenges the jurisdiction of the court for that lawsuit.
 He must have provided the specific grounds for that.

 Order VIII Rule 4